allison-johnson/sinatra-practice-it/notes.md

 - Where to redirect once topic/question/student is successfully created?
 Back to teacher show page OR to the show page for that object...

 - Add "Back to Teacher Homepage" button to all pages

-- On question show page, if owner of question is logged in there should be an 'edit' button

 Teacher can:
 - log in